- There is emerging evidence that COVID-19 affects many systems of the body, with patients reporting a wide range of symptoms.

 In the past few months there have been many anecdotal reports of long COVID symptoms, including from infectious disease experts experiencing these symptoms themselves.
 One of the first available analyses (not peer-reviewed) of prolonged COVID-19 symptoms was published by the Patient-Led Research Team, a self-organised group of COVID-19 long-haulers conducting research on COVID-19 prolonged recoveries.
 The report analysed symptoms from 640 people (mostly not hospitalised), half of which (47.8%) were not tested for SARS-CoV-2.
 A quarter of respondents (23.1%) tested positive and another quarter (27.5%) tested negative for SARS-CoV-2.
 The research included all respondents in the analysis and found that the main difference between people who tested positive and those testing negative was the timing of the test compared to illness onset.
 The report identified ‘brain fog’ and concentration challenges as symptoms more common than cough during most weeks.
 This result was also confirmed by a survey published in July by Survivor Corps, a US-based patient group.
 The Patient-Led Research Team is currently working on their second report, focusing on antibody testing, neurological symptoms and mental health in prolonged COVID-19 recoveries.
 Survivor Corps is now recruiting participants for a follow up survey, focusing on symptom duration and severity.

 At the beginning of July, Long COVID SOS, a UK-based advocacy group, started a campaign for recognition of the debilitating effects of long COVID.
 In July they submitted written evidence to the All Party Parliamentary Group on Coronavirus, a cross-party group conducting an inquiry on the Government response to the pandemic.
-In August, Long COVID SOS presented oral evidence to the APPG on Coronavirus and organised a meeting with the World Health Organization together with other patient groups.
+In August, they organised a meeting with the World Health Organization together with other patient groups.
+Long COVID support group, another patient lead initiative with a Facebook group of over 20,000 members in the UK and worldwide, presented oral evidence to the APPG on Coronavirus in August and sent a letter to the chair of the Commons Health and Social Care Committee, asking for the UK Government to set up a multi-disciplinary Long COVID taskforce.
+This letter was acknowledged by the Secretary of State for Health and Social Care during the oral evidence session of the Committee’s inquiry on ‘Social care: funding and workforce’ on 8 September.

 COVID-19 as a multisystem disease: long-term health effects in different systems